Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Physical parameters of the photonic crystal for generating a squeezed light

-From the dispersion relation shown in Fig.~\ref{Figure-05}, we derive the group velocity of light in the photonic crystal.
+From the dispersion relation shown in figure~\ref{Figure-05}, we derive the group velocity of light in the photonic crystal.
 If the wavenumber is equal to $k_{0}$, the group velocity $v_{\mbox{ g}}(k_{0})$ is given by